soham-chitnis10/soham-chitnis10.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Joining the [Kwon Lab for Low Vision and Brain Research, Northeastern University](https://kwonlab.sites.northeastern.edu/) as a Research Assistant.
+Joined the [Kwon Lab for Low Vision and Brain Research, Northeastern University](https://kwonlab.sites.northeastern.edu/) as a Research Assistant.